Achievable logoAchievable logo

 Tax and revenue anticipation notes (TRANs)

-Tax and revenue anticipation notes (TRANs) combine TANs and RANs.
-If a municipality wants to spend money on multiple projects but only wants to issue one form of debt, TRANs can do it.
-Once the money is spent, the municipality uses future tax and revenue collections to repay the borrowed funds.
+Tax and revenue anticipation notes (TRANs) combine features of TANs and RANs.
+If a municipality wants to fund multiple projects but prefers to issue only one form of short-term debt, it can issue TRANs and repay them using both future tax collections and future revenue collections.

 Bond anticipation notes (BANs)